-For years I kept seeing this cake and saying I’d make it on National Ice Cream Sandwich Day.
+For years I kept seeing recipes for Ice Cream Sandwich Cake and saying I’d make one on National Ice Cream Sandwich Day.
 Alas, life got in the way, Ice Cream Sandwich Day would come and go, and my motivation to make a cake composed of a pile of ice cream sandwiches would evaporate.
 But not today!
 At about noon CST I realized it was Ice Cream Sandwich Day and that there was still time.

 After looking at a few ice cream sandwich cake variations and coming up with an idea of how I’d like mine to be, I went to H.E.B and loaded up on Blue Bell ice cream sandwiches.
 Skinny Cows or Neapolitan flavored Ice Cream Sandwiches were other options, but I figured I’d stick with tradition for this first cake and use a childhood favorite.
 Speaking of which, I also bought a lot of Cool Whip.
 For those of you not into that, just substitute equal amounts of lightly sweetened whipped cream.